dprojects/Woodworking/README.md

 		Installed mods:
 		* Woodworking 0.21.30486

+**Note:**

 * I don't have `Windows` or `macOS`, so I am not able to test and certify this workbench for those systems.
 However, if you use `FreeCAD AppImage` there is big chance this will be working correctly.

-**Note:** To get better stability make sure your current Woodworking workbench version has always the same version number as the FreeCAD version.
+* To get better stability make sure your current Woodworking workbench version has always the same version number as the FreeCAD version.
 You can also verify this via [debuginfo](https://github.com/dprojects/Woodworking/tree/master/Docs#debuginfo) tool.

 # Installation

+**Getting FreeCAD Mod folder localization:**

+* From FreeCAD python console run command:

+		FreeCAD.ConfigDump()["UserAppData"]

+* If there is no `Mod` folder, create it.

 **Xubuntu:**